80th Division (Syria)

 The 80th Division of the Syrian Army, established under the Syrian Transitional Government following the fall of the Assad regime, is responsible for the Aleppo Governorate.
-The majority of the division's personnel came from the Sunni Islamist Nour al-Din al-Zenki Movement, the Turkish-backed National Front for Liberation, and the Mu’tasim Division, with the latter two being formerly part of the Syrian National Army (SNA).
+The majority of the division's personnel came from the Sunni Islamist Nour al-Din al-Zenki Movement and the turkish-backed Mu’tasim Division, with both groups being formerly part of the Syrian National Army (SNA).

 History

 Background

 The now integrated groups operated most of the time in the Aleppo area during the Syrian Civil War.

 The Nour al-Din al-Zenki Movement, from which many members of the unit originate, was accused of multiple human rights violations, including a widely condemned 2016 incident involving the beheading of a child.
 Reports suggest that this event contributed to U.S. President Donald Trump’s decision to halt support for Syrian rebel factions during his first term.

 After its formation

 Social media reports suggest that the division has begun recruiting additional combatants and has conducted special forces training courses, with around 450 participants till July 2025.

 The division engaged in sporadic fighting with SDF forces near the Dayr Hafir contact line in 2025.